 A key aspect of an NFT’s value is the *scarcity*.
 An NFT drop without scarcity is just…a regular membership, like Outside+.
 You also kinda *have* to set a numerical limit — the NFTs need to *exist* before they can be claimed.
 Maybe this is possible, but I’ve never seen an ‘unlimited’ NFT drop.

 A key question for me on is whether the Outerverse platform will be focused on enabling a wide creator community, or on high-profile creators and athletes with whom Outside (and ROAM Media, an influencer focused media platform that Outside purchased last year) already have relationships with.
 There’s nothing wrong with that, it would just help to clarify how they see the role of their marketplace.
+Engagement from their influencers thus far has felt more like #sponsoredcontent rather than a deep understanding and genuine interest in the space.

 Store of value